3dln/chameleon-vscode-theme/README.md

 # 3DLN 🦎

-A Visual Studio Code theme for designer geeks.
+A Visual Studio Code theme for design geeks.
+Currently the theme only supports typescript in dark mode.

 ## Installation